franciszekparma/DotDoRAG/README.md

 <TXT> ... </TXT>     for body text
 ```

-The tokens are added to the tokenizer; the embedding matrix is resized (`resize_token_embeddings`); the six new rows are random-init and learn during fine-tuning what each role should mean geometrically.
+The tokens are added to the tokenizer the embedding matrix is resized (`resize_token_embeddings`) the six new rows are random-init and learn during fine-tuning what each role should mean geometrically.

 ---